MicrosoftDocs/biztalk-docs/his/core/configuring-the-as-400-for-5250-access2.md

 > [!NOTE]
 >
-> If the IBM i  administrator has allowed configurations to be created automatically in response
+> If the IBM i administrator allowed automatically creating configurations in response
 > to incoming requests, you don't need to specify the parameters listed in this section on the i Series.

 ## Prerequisites